ryanasar/Teeko/README.md

 ---

 ## Winning Conditions
-The game ends when a player achieves one of the following patterns:
-- **Four in a row**: Aligning their four pieces in a straight line (horizontal, vertical, or diagonal).
+The game ends when a player achieves **Four in a row**: Aligning their four pieces in a straight line (horizontal, vertical, or diagonal).
-- **Four in a square**: Forming a 2x2 block with their pieces.

 If neither player can achieve a winning pattern, the game continues indefinitely, testing each player's strategy and skills.

 ---

-## Enjoy the Game!
-Teeko on the computer ensures fair play and offers a smooth, engaging experience.
-Use strategy to outwit your opponent and achieve victory!